d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

-Before implementing the softmax regression model, let us briefly review how operators such as `sum` work along specific dimensions in an `ndarray`.
+Before implementing the softmax regression model, let us briefly review how operators such as `sum` work along specific dimensions in a tensor.
 Given a matrix `X` we can sum over all elements (default) or only over elements in the same axis, *i.e.*, the column (`axis=0`) or the same row (`axis=1`).
 Note that if `X` is an array with shape `(2, 3)`